 Right now we are making roasted watermelon radishes, the BEST ramp pesto ever, and juneberry tarts.
 And of course, white asparagus.
 It truly makes a wonderful side dish!

 To start let's cover some basics.
 And if you are an old pro at this, feel free to skip ahead.

 Why This Recipe Works

-The herbs in this recipe help to highlight the delicate flavor of the white asparagus.
+The fresh herbs in this recipe help to highlight the delicate flavor of the white asparagus.
 And our homemade hollandaise sauce is simply heavenly.
 This recipe works because it is simple, yet flavorful.

 What is White Asparagus?

 White asparagus is a variety of green asparagus that has been grown underground.
 When the asparagus begins to grow soil is piled onto the seedling to keep it in the dark.

 The spears are white because they are not exposed to the sun so no photosynthesis occurred.